 While grass may seem ubiquitous in modern America, a well-kept grassy lawn is a relatively new horticultural phenomenon.
 Cultivating a grass lawn is not unlike gardening flowers or food crops.
-It takes study, preparation and hard work to maintain a healthy and lush garden of grass.
+Properly planting grass takes study, preparation and hard work.

 There are more than 12,000 varieties of grass in the United States, and the right variety for your yard depends on factors such as growing season, land use, soil condition and other property features.
 The University of Minnesota has its own turfgrass breeding program, one of the few in the region, where it studies and develops grass varieties uniquely designed for the environmental needs and conditions of the state.

 If you’re struggling to keep your lawn looking full, lush and green, remind yourself that this may not be rocket science – but it’s still science.
 Scott’s Lawn Care is here to be your Lawn 101 Professor, and provide your first lesson: The Dos and Don’ts of Planting Grass.

 Just like with a flower garden, you need to prep your soil for grass seed to achieve the best results.
 It’s a good idea to test the pH of your soil prior to planting so that you can create the ideal conditions for growth.
 Till the soil to loosen it, and remove any dead grass, weeds, sticks or other debris.
 When you find weeds, make sure you remove them entirely as they’ll likely reroot if left in your planting area.
 After tilling and clearing your soil, add any fertilizer or nutrients, and moisten the area with water.

 While we all want a gorgeous lawn as soon as possible, it’s important to go at the right pace.
 Applying grass seed after using weed killers and herbicides will result in your grass being dead prior to arrival.
 Avoid using any such products for at least 14 days prior to preparing your soil for grass seed.

 DO: Scatter The Right Amount of Seed